NiccoloRighetti/MantoGryllo_Dating/README.md

 4) Total number of MCMCtree runs is 6x5x3 with Embioptera and Zoraptera and 6x5x3 without them.
 The results for the runs with all the fossils are store in [All_Fossils](All_Fossils), there you can find:
 - the lnL stats for convergence of 5 runs for each model with and wout Embioptera and Zoraptera (20x10^6 gen with 10% burnin)
-- the tree in .pdf for each model with and without Embioptera and Zoraptera.
+- the tree in .pdf for each model with and without Embioptera and Zoraptera (in [this](All_Fossils/Trees.pdf) directory).
 # Paper draft
 [Link](https://docs.google.com/document/d/1J3gq3wQtmarodkV0guRLSztjU48_idVBuGVGOqmFKoQ/edit?hl=it&pli=1#heading=h.kyh1jjl3h2e2) to the draft.
 [Link](https://resjournals.onlinelibrary.wiley.com/journal/13653113) to Systematic Entomology online page.